jamie33o/budget-tracker-pp3/README.md

   - Expense Tracking: Users want to easily and accurately track their daily expenses, including purchases, bills, and other financial transactions.
 They aim to gain a clear understanding of where their money is going.

-  - Budget Management: Users aim to set and manage budgets for different spending categories, such as groceries, entertainment, and utilities.
-They want to stay within their budget limits and receive alerts when approaching or exceeding them.
+  - Budget Management: Users aim to set and manage budgets for different spending categories, such as groceries and utilities.

   - Savings and Investment: Users may have specific savings or investment goals, such as saving for retirement, a down payment on a house, or a child's education.
 They want to track their progress toward these goals and make adjustments as needed.